 In May 2003, the Company received a Notice of Violation from the Bay Area Air Quality Management District regarding its record keeping relating to its usage of wipe cleaning solvent.
-Although the Company introduced corrective action to prevent any continued or recurrent record keeping violation, the Company may still be subject to a penalty based upon the unresolved Notice of Violation.
-The Company believes that the final resolution of this notice will not have a material impact on the Company's financial position or on its results of operations.
+The Company introduced corrective action to prevent any continued or recurrent record keeping violation.
+In September 2003, the Company resolved the Notice of Violation with a monetary payment which was not significant.